pchivku/pchivku.github.io/_pages/research.md

  <hr style="width:96%;border:solid 1px black;color:#FFFF00;height:1px">
 # Spin Swimmer: A Fast, Efficient and Agile Fish-like Robot

-Marine robots have become indispensable, serving a variety of applications ranging from surveillance to exploration and across a wide range of missions.
+Marine robots play a vital role in modern ocean operations, supporting a wide range of missions such as surveillance, scientific research, and deep-sea exploration.
 Fish serve as a natural source of inspiration, having evolved efficient ways to move through water.
 To replicate and understand this efficiency, engineers and scientists have often attempted to mimic the kinematics of fish-like undulatory motion.
-While most existing designs rely on mechanical linkages or cable-driven systems involving multiple rigid actuators, in this work, we take a fundamentally new approach.
+While most existing designs rely on mechanical linkages or cable-driven systems involving multiple rigid actuators, our work takes a fundamentally new approach.
 We harness ideas from nonlinear dynamics and design a robot based on the concept of parametric resonance.
-Our experimental results demonstrate that this one of the most efficient bio-inspired swimming robots.
+Our experimental results demonstrate that this is one of the most efficient bio-inspired swimming robots.
 The robot achieves a high swimming speed of 2.4 body lengths per second (BL/s) with a low cost of transport of 1.02, as shown in the video below.